glasser/vote.davidglasser.net/content/post/201806-candidates.md

 to vote for him even in a game-theory "keep the Republicans off the ballot" strategy.

-John Chiang has alwasy struck me as competent.
+John Chiang has always struck me as competent.
 I hadn't heard of Delaine Eastin before a few months ago but her work in education is legit and she has most of the lefty endorsements.
 They both seem fine.
 I only wish I knew which one had more of a chance to make it to #2 under Newsom (realistically, it's neither).